BlackBoxQuant/HS2DDS/README.md

 no capital letters, no numbers.
 **None of this takes into account the fact that encryption prior to conversion will be an option, (key can safely stored in the structure behind a password) at that point, the attacker doesn't stand a chance**

+Without encryption prior to conversion (which would make this number astronomically large), lets assume the list uses a capital letter for the first letter of the name and the smallest name is 5 letters long (don't include names like DJ, which would be most securely stored as d\&^...(\J or simply dJ since an attacker would never assume you would store a 2 letter name like that).
+Now lets assume they can employ some sneaky tricks to throw out 90% of all possible (R,G,B) arrangements.
+They still have 1.9E13 possible choices... and this doesn't include the verification step.

 ##### note:
 Parameters much more complex than 3 prime numbers will be available for use in BETA.